xvik/gradle-use-python-plugin/README.md

 ### About

 Plugin **does not install python and pip** itself and use globally installed python (by default).
-It's easier to prepare python manually and python have good compatibility (from user perspective) and does not need to be installed often.
+It's easier to prepare python manually because python have good compatibility (from user perspective) and does not need to be updated often.

 The only plugin intention is to simplify python usage from gradle.